top of page

 Additionally, Dr. Aranda III completed a Master of Legal Studies degree in Legal Studies from the Sandra Day O'Connor College of Law at Arizona State University in May 2019.

-Most recently, Dr. Aranda III served as Director of Student Global and Community Connections at Tarleton State University.
-He previously worked as the Assistant Director of Diversity & Inclusion Initiatives in the Office of Diversity and Inclusion at Texas Christian University.
-Prior to TCU, he worked as the Multicultural Latina/o/x Retention Advisor in the Office of Multicultural Affairs at South Dakota State University (SDSU).
-Prior to SDSU, he served as the Assistant Director of Safety Interventions for the TTU College of Education's East Lubbock Promise Neighborhood Grant.
+Prior employment includes: Director of Student Global and Community Connections at Tarleton State University, Assistant Director of Diversity & Inclusion Initiatives at Texas Christian University, Multicultural Latina/o/x Retention Advisor at South Dakota State University, and Assistant Director of Safety Interventions for the TTU College of Education's East Lubbock Promise Neighborhood Grant.

 30531469_10156150497244223_5725867532204